-Personalize the Customer Experience There is one thing that you can do that almost guarantees that your customer will want to come back and do business with you.
+Personalize the Customer Experience There’s one thing that you can do that almost guarantees your customers will want to come back and do business with you.
 It’s more than just delivering amazing customer service.
 It’s delivering amazing personalized customer service.
-The goal is to create the personal touch.
-This is engagement at […]
+The goal is to create a personal touch.
+This is engagement at a higher level. […]

-There is one thing that you can do that almost guarantees that your customer will want to come back and do business with you.
+There’s one thing that you can do that almost guarantees your customers will want to come back and do business with you.
 It’s more than just delivering amazing customer service.
 It’s delivering amazing personalized customer service.

-The goal is to create the personal touch.
+The goal is to create a personal touch.
 This is engagement at a higher level.
-In its simplest form it may be just using the customer’s name.
-However, some companies – and industries – have seen such value in personalizing customer service that they’ve taken this concept to higher levels.
+In its simplest form, it may be just using the customer’s name.
+However, some companies have seen such value in personalizing customer service that they’ve taken this concept to higher levels.

-What prompted me to write about this topic was an article I read in the May 28, 2013 issue of USA Today, which was about how some hotels are personalizing their guests’ wake-up calls.
-Most hotels have a wake-up call system that once set, will automatically phone the guest’s room at the appointed time.
-When the guest answers they typically hear a recorded message.
-I’ve always appreciated the extra effort a hotel goes to when, instead of a recorded message, there is a live person who calls you and starts your day off with something pleasant like, “Good Morning Mr. Hyken.
+What prompted me to write about this topic was an article I read in the May 28, 2013, issue of USA Today, which was about how some hotels are personalizing their guests’ wake-up calls.
+Most hotels have a wake-up call system that, once set, will automatically phone the guest’s room at the appointed time.
+When the guest answers, they typically hear a recorded message.
+I’ve always appreciated the extra effort a hotel goes to when, instead of a recorded message, a live person calls you and starts your day off with something pleasant like, “Good Morning Mr. Hyken.
 Thanks for staying at our hotel, and we wish you a great day.”

-Some hotels are taking this to a higher level.
-For example, I’ve answered the phone for an early wake-up call and the employee not only wishes me a great day, but also offers to send up a complementary cup of coffee to get my day started.
+For example, I’ve answered the phone for an early wake-up call and the employee not only wishes me a great day but also offers to send a complimentary cup of coffee to get my day started.

-While traveling for business to New York City, I stayed at the Kimpton Muse hotel, who has taken the personal touch to an even higher level.
-Upon check in, the front desk team built some rapport with me.
+While traveling for business to New York City, I stayed at the Kimpton Muse Hotel, which has taken the personal touch to an even higher level.
+Upon check-in, the front desk team built some rapport with me.
 I say “team” because there were three people behind the front desk, and since I was the only guest checking in, they all three interacted with me.
 They engaged me with simple questions about any dinner reservations I might want to make, my favorite foods and more.
 They also noticed that while the meeting I was attending was only three days long, I was staying for five days.
 I told them my wife was joining me.

 I was… Amazed!
 They had obviously gone on a website or my Facebook page and somehow found a picture of us, printed it out and put it in a frame.